IlIllII/toys/README.md

-# scripts
+# toys

-A collection of codes too small for their own repository.
+A collection of toy programs to play with.